helm/charts/stable/velero/README.md

 ## How to
 ```
-helm install --name ark --namespace heptio-ark ./ark
+helm install --name velero --namespace velero ./velero
 ```

-## Remove heptio/ark
+## Remove heptio/velero
-Remember that when you remove Ark all backups remain untouched
+Remember that when you remove Velero all backups remain untouched